 Book 2 in the Fae Touched Series

-Wolf shifter James Reed was a devoted husband, proud sire, fierce warrior, and valued clanmate until an order from the region’s vampire prince branded him a traitor.
-Forbidden to reveal the reasons behind his apparent betrayal— even to his truemate, Sarah—he is tasked with infiltrating a group of traitorous shifters hellbent on destroying the peace between the magical community and their human neighbors.
-James must leave his home, his pack, and his wife to complete the vital mission.
-But truemates aren’t meant to live apart, the physical consequences of separation affecting their females first.
+Wolf shifter James Reed was a devoted mate, proud sire, fierce warrior, and valued member of the Walker Pack until an order from the region’s vampire prince branded him a traitor.
+Forbidden to reveal the reason behind his apparent betrayal, he abandons his truemate, Sarah, and his Clan to infiltrate a group of outcast shifters hellbent on destroying the fragile peace between the Fae Touched and their human neighbors.

-Will James allow his mate to suffer to save his people?
-Can Sarah forgive him if he does?
+Can James allow his mate to suffer to save his people?
+Will Sarah forgive him if he does?